Theo Fennell

-Alister Theodore Fennell (born 8 August 1951) is a British jewellery and silverware designer.
-He is often called the "King of Bling" for his flamboyant designs for celebrity clientele.
-In 1982, he founded Theo Fennell, his eponymous jewellery business.
-In 2009, he returned to the helm after leaving the company for 18 months.
-He regained control of the company in 2021.
+Alister Theodore Fennell (born 8 August 1951) is an English jewellery and silverware designer.
+He is nicknamed the "King of Bling" due to his flamboyant designs for celebrity clients.
+In 1982, he opened his eponymous jewellery business.
+In 2009, he returned to the company after 18 months away, and regained control of the company in 2021.

 Early life and education

+Alister Theodore Fennell was born to English parents in Egypt on 8 August 1951.

-Fennell was born in 1951 in Egypt.
-He was educated at Eton, and then York College of Art, followed by the Byam Shaw School of Art, now part of the University of the Arts London.
+He was educated at Eton College, York College of Art, and the Byam Shaw School of Art.